Pr0fiNoob/Schedule-I-Recipe-DB/README.md

 This project is for educational and entertainment purposes only.
 All recipes and customer data are fictional and part of the game "Schedule I" made by TVGS (Tylers Video Game Studio).

+## Sources
+Recipe Data has been collected by contributors either by trial and error or using schedule1-calculator.com Customer Data is entirely from schedule-1.fandom.com/wiki/Customers

 ## License